reidrac/dan64/README.markdown

 The user programs can be encoded into audio using the `encode` tool in the storage module (requires POSIX `getopt` and `libsndfile`).

+Pandoc is required to build the documentation (although it is readable as it is in markdown format).

 Notes
 -----

 Video:

- - timing is set for PAL.
+ - Timing is set for PAL.
- - output is de-interlaced.
+ - Output is de-interlaced.
- - it may require set TV's AFC (Automatic Frequency Control) to "mode2" (usually for VCRs or Camcorders).
+ - It may require set TV's AFC (Automatic Frequency Control) to "mode2" (usually for VCRs or Camcorders).

 Input:

- - supported UK PS/2 keyboard layout only, but is easy to adapt to other layouts.
+ - Supported UK PS/2 keyboard layout only, but is easy to adapt to other layouts.

 Storage:

- - audio in requires quite high volume, start with a 90% and adjust.
+ - Audio in requires quite high volume, start with a 90% and adjust.

 Author and licensing